snovakovic/zmq-xpub-xsub/README.md

 ### Starting zmq-xpub-xsub

-zmq-xpub-xsub can be started directly from console or it can be required and started from hosted application.
+zmq-xpub-xsub can be started directly from terminal or it can be required and started from hosted application.
-Host application can be used for purpose of deploying do different environments where host application will define deployment configuration.
+Host application can be used for purpose of deploying to different environments where host application will define deployment configuration.

 1) Starting zmq-xpub-xsub with host application